 If you are a prospective physics or astrophysics major, then this course is probably not for you.
 Please talk to Dr. Cooley (Physics) or Dr. Caillault (Astrophysics) about other options.

-Student Learning Outcomes: In successfully completing this course, students will:
+Student Learning Outcomes: In completing this course, connected to the topics covered in this class,